julius-muiyoro/Julius-Muiyoro/README.md

-ABOUT JULIUS MUIYORO
+ABOUT ME
 My name is Julis Muiyoro, 25 years old student. my interests are in programming, web development and designing

-I studied Information Technologyin Maseno University and then later studied at Moringa School I later joined Embu teaching and referal hospital for attachment
+I studied Information Technologyin Maseno University and then later studied at Moringa School.

 i decided to take on programming classes because i felt that back in campus i didnt really a clear picture or didnt get exposure to creating programs of which was my main goal when i studied information technology